cindylin235/11250group19/README.md

 ![alt text](https://i.ibb.co/CWkycR5/download-path.png)

-You are now ready to launch a Flutter application within your IDE, and virtual device.
-We will now acquire the codebase of the project so that you are able to run it on your local instance.
-To do so, you have to clone the repository on your local machine.
-Within a folder, open git bash if possible and input the command "git clone https://github.com/cindylin235/11250group19.git".
-You now have a version of FindMyFish on your local machine, thus allowing you to now contribute to the project which is open source.

-You can now open the code within Android Studio; once opened, you will be prompted for a few errors as you do not have all dependencies that the project uses installed on your machine.
+We can now focus on the codebase...
+Although we have setup our IDE to support Flutter, you will be prompted for a few errors as you do not have all dependencies that the project uses installed on your machine.
 More than likely your IDE will alert you of this and will propose you to get the dependencies (you can see this in the image below).

 ![alt text](https://i.ibb.co/R6zbs6Y/alerty.png)